solana-developers/program-examples/README.md

 Deciding when to use cross-program invocation instead of invoking the programs directly from the client is completely up to you as the builder.
 It depends on how your application is designed.
 - Maybe you want to add some checks - such as minimum balance required, allowed ownership, etc.
 - Maybe you want to assert that an account has a certain data type.
-- Perhaps you want to send only one transaction from your client for a handful of sequential operations.
+- Perhaps you want to send only one instruction from your client for a handful of sequential operations.
 - The list goes on.
 Regardless of what you may want to add on top of existing Solana programs, the number one use case for writing your own program is for using accounts with a **Program Derived Address (PDA)**.
 Crack open the `pdas` folder to see why.